 The only individuals with access to Salesforce are our Head Office team, which consists of:

-Managing Director, Marketing Manager, Finance Manager, Events Co-ordinator, Business Administration Apprentice and our Founder.
+Managing Director, Operations Manager, Finance Manager, Events Co-ordinator and our Business Administration Apprentice.

 Each individual has their own password to access Salesforce and the platform is never accessed from a shared computer.
 All computers in the Head Office and Finance Office have inbuilt security software which covers malware, viruses and any potential security breaches.

-This policy was reviewed on 18 April 2018, by Laura Moran, Marketing Manager, Positively MAD.
+This policy was reviewed on 18 April 2018, by Laura Moran, Operations Manager, Positively MAD.

 Positively MAD, Osborne Stable Block, York Road, East Cowes, Isle of Wight, PO32 6JU.

 ‘We’ refers to Positively MAD as a company